 Twitter is all about the present.
 See what’s trending and try to find a conversation that your organization can take part in.
 The only way to stay trendy is just to be present on Twitter as frequently as you can.
 Find an experienced tweeter on your team or take turns logging on and exploring the platform for 20-30 minutes everyday and that way, you can stay in the loop!

-Those are just a few tips on how you can become a TweetStar, but the best way is to just go on the site and try it yourself to see what works for you.
+Those are just a few Twitter tips for nonprofits on how you can become a TweetStar, but the best way is to just go on the site and try it yourself to see what works for you.
 Good luck!